David Bohnett: Additional philanthropy and directorships

 In 2016 Bohnett donated $15 million to the USC Village at the University of Southern California.
 The endowment will fund the David C. Bohnett Residential College, which will focus on social justice and community service.
 The Bohnett College will be a student community that integrates living and learning for up to 320 students, plus faculty-in-residence and support staff.
 The $15 million donation also established a leadership fund at the USC's Price School of Public Policy for a two-year fellowship in public policy at the Los Angeles County Board of Supervisors.
 It will also endow a chair in social entrepreneurship at the USC Marshall School of Business.

 Bohnett is also a co-founder of the Lake Agawam Conservation Association in Southampton, New York, dedicated to rehabilitation of Lake Agawam and promoting environmentally sensitive riparian stewardship.
+Bohnett is also a Board Member of The Sherry-Netherland Foundation.